 - Expand Session Affinity and select By Cloudflare Cookie if you need to enable session stickiness

-- Enter a pool name, and it’s origin (server where traffic should be redirected to)
+- Enter a pool name, and it’s the origin (server where traffic should be redirected to)

 A health check is essential.
-It will allow Cloudflare to stop sending traffic to the faulty origin when health check fails.
+Cloudflare will stop sending traffic to the faulty origin when a health check fails.